networkoptix/nx_open/vms/libs/nx_vms_api/src/nx/vms/api/metrics.md

         {
           "id": "<parameterId>",
           "name": "<parameterName>",
-          "unit": "<unit>", //< Optional, should be bound to parameter name when shown to the user.
+          "format": "<format>", //< Optional, should be bound to parameter name when shown to the user.
           "display": "<display>", //< Optional, specifies where this values should be shown to the user.
         }
       ]